The Cattle Council of Australia is working with Federal, State and Territory Governments in our response to the outbreak of the COVID-19 coronavirus.

 Better Internet for Rural, Regional and Remote Australia has prepared a useful guide for getting the most from your internet connection.

-The Telecommunications Industry Ombudsman (TIO) is also providing useful COVID-19 information to consumers at this site, including how to contact your service provider and how the TIO can assist with unresolved complaints and to arrange urgent assistance with connectivity.
+The Telecommunications Industry Ombudsman (TIO) is also providing useful COVID-19 information to consumers at this site, including how to contact your service provider and how the TIO can assist with unresolved complaints and arrange urgent assistance with connectivity.

 You can also monitor Cattle Council's response to the coronavirus through its media release page.